lustraka/data-analyst-portfolio-project-2022/cs01_cds_methods/cs01_journal.md

   - process the **"cites"** type  triples and the **"instantiates"** type triples for CDS methods in Kitchen (2021b)
   - dump the knowledge base for manual embelishment
   - add titles of references [8 fsp]
+- (3) **Modus Operandi**.
+While embelishing data by hand I can use a local clone of the GitHub repository, then pull changes to origin and download files again in Colab.

 ## Curate Backlog and ToDos